What To Do if You are Involved in A Car Accident Involving Sun Metro?

 Are there any special time limits to filing a claim or lawsuit against the City of El Paso / Sun Metro?

 In Texas, the statute of limitations for tort (negligence) actions is two years.
 Most of our clients and the people we consult have a basic understanding of the statute of limitations in Texas.
-But you would be mistaken to believe that the two year statute of limitations is the only applicable deadline in cases involving governmental entities like Sun Metro.
-The TTCA has a notice provision that requires written notice to the governmental entity within six months of the accident.
+But you would be mistaken to believe that the two-year statute of limitations is the only applicable deadline in cases involving governmental entities like Sun Metro.
+The TTCA has a notice provision that requires a written notice to the governmental entity within six months of the accident.
 Section 101.101 of the TTCA states, “A governmental unit is entitled to receive notice of a claim against it under this chapter not later than six months after the day that the incident giving rise to the claim occurred.”
 The notice must reasonably describe the following information: (i) the damage or injury claimed; (ii) the time and place of the incident; and (iii) the incident.
 That same section also includes a major “gotcha” that some people and lawyers do not fully comprehend.
-The law says that a city’s charter or ordinance requiring notice within a charter period permitted by law are ratified and approved.
+The law says that a city’s charter or ordinance requiring notice within a charter period permitted by law is ratified and approved.
 This potentially means that a city can shorten further the six-month time limit for notice set forth in the TTCA.

-If you guessed that El Paso has shortened the length of time to provide written notice, you would be correct.
+If you guessed that El Paso has shortened the length of time to provide a written notice, you would be correct.
 The El Paso City Charter provides that written notice must generally be provided within 90 days of the incident giving rise to the claim.
 The City of El Paso Charter also provides that the notice must be sworn to (verified) by the Claimant or his or her representative.
 Therefore, there is a good chance that if you wait more than 3 months to make a claim and provide written notice to the City of El Paso, your case will be forfeited.
 Once the written notice is provided, the injured person has two years to actually file the lawsuit.

 There is an exception to the written notice requirement found in the TTCA if the governmental entity has “actual notice” that death has occurred or that the claimant has received some injury.
 There are many cases that interpret what “actual notice” entails.
 The general consensus is that the Texas Supreme Court is on the side of the government when arguments about how and when the government received actual notice arise.
 At our firm, we would never rely on the “actual notice” provision unless a potential client came to us after the end of the notice period needing assistance.